 As this is a project that will take years to make progress on, the Steering Group should be a standing group whose membership may fluctuate over the years.
 ICANN should be prepared for the Steering Group to drive action over the course of the next 10 years, though group leadership terms and structure should be re-evaluated every two years.
 2) ICANN staff should be the key coordinator in a formalized community effort on Universal Acceptance, and provide resources to the community in order to address this important issue.
 3) While the workshop that led to these initial recommendations was small and effective, we recognize that it is critical to embrace the wider community and to invite and involve other active, interested parties and perspectives.

-A call for general membership to the Steering Group will be announced at the ICANN Universal Acceptance meeting at ICANN52 in Singapore, pending community acceptance of our proposals.
+A call for general membership to the Steering Group was announced at the ICANN Universal Acceptance meeting at ICANN52 in Singapore.
 In short order following this meeting calls for Steering Group Chairs or Co-Chairs will then be made.
 The leadership chosen will be tasked to drive a further process to invite volunteers to join the group.

+Interested community members are encouraged to join and participate in this effort by subscribing to the ua-discuss@icann.org mailing list at https://mm.icann.org/mailman/listinfo/ua-discuss.
 Role of Community: The Universal Acceptance Steering Group (UASG) should be made up of ICANN community members as well as non-ICANN community experts.
 The UASG will provide guidance to the ICANN team as well as work alongside the ICANN team throughout the project.
 Active participation as volunteers is expected from the community.

 The UASG will aim to include participation as a multistakeholder group.
-The UASG and the UA Initiative is envisioned to be an advocacy group rather than a policy oriented group.
+The UASG and the Universal Acceptance Initiative is envisioned to be an advocacy group rather than a policy-oriented group.
 As a result, weighted representation is not expected and participation from various stakeholder groups is expected to change over time and depending on the activities and priorities appropriate at various stages of the project.

 Role of ICANN Staff: ICANN staff role is that of coordinator, catalyst, supporter, advocate and manager of the work streams.
 They are there to project manage and publish outcomes, and to provide budget to support the initiative.
-They should also act as a Secretariat for the UA Initiative.
+They should also act as a Secretariat for the Universal Acceptance Initiative.
 Though travel support to meetings should not be required for Steering Group members, future research and outreach efforts may require financial support.

 The Steering Group’s work should be focused on two or more work streams.
 Two work streams have been identified so far: High-priority issues and Communications.
 Each work stream may choose a lead.